 Almost one million claims are processed each year through telephone claims and claims centres throughout the province.
-This measure represents the percentage of customers satisfied with a recent ICBC claims transaction and is drawn from a sample of approximately 6,000 customers surveyed throughout the year.
+This measure represents the percentage of customers satisfied with a recent ICBC claims transaction and is drawn from a sample of customers surveyed throughout the year.

-The 2008 outlook for Claims Services Satisfaction is 85%, which is higher than 2007.
-This score indicates that the 2008 target will be exceeded.
+For 2008, ICBC's Claims Services Satisfaction was 85%, which was higher than 2007 actual results, as well as the 2008 plan.